Dumfries House: Marquess of Bute

 In 1814, Dumfries House was inherited, along with the earldom of Dumfries, by John Crichton-Stuart, 2nd Marquess of Bute, and the property remained in the Crichton-Stuart family until 2007.
 In 1885, the 3rd Marquess of Bute commissioned Robert Weir Schultz to design the pavilions.
 The Crichton-Stuart family retained their main residence at Mount Stuart House on the Isle of Bute.
-In the later 20th century, the house was lived in by the Dowager Marchioness of Bute, Lady Eileen, until her death in 1993.
-The 6th Marquess died a few months later, meaning the house passed to her grandson the 7th Marquess, the racing driver known as John Bute (and formerly as Johnny Dumfries).
+In the later 20th century the house was lived in by the Dowager Marchioness of Bute, Lady Eileen, until her death in 1993.
+The 6th Marquess died a few months later, and the house passed to Lady Eileen's grandson the 7th Marquess, the racing driver known as John Bute (and formerly as Johnny Dumfries).